bahrmichael/bahrmichael.github.io/_posts/2022-02-07-org-formation.md

      RootEmail: michael+test-account-1@gmail.com
 ```

-Knowing that we'll do some trial and error, we'll also create organization units (OU) for active and suspended accounts.
+Knowing that we'll do some trial and error, we'll also create organizational units (OU) for active and suspended accounts.
 OUs allow us to group accounts, and apply common properties to all accounts in a unit.

 ```yaml